awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= Stripe Payment Forms v4.6.2 - October 19, 2022 =

+* New: Add additional payment form templates.
+* New: Update UI for global anti-spam settings in the form builder.

 = Stripe Payment Forms v4.6.0 - October 11, 2022 =

 * New: Add Thailand to list of supported Stripe countries.